rahulkj/rahulkj.github.io/_posts/2022-02-03-harbor-ubuntu.md

 ---
 layout: post
-title:  "Harbor Installation on Ubuntu"
+title: "📦 Harbor Installation on Ubuntu"
 date:   2022-02-03 16:51:00 -0600
+tags:
+  - harbor
+  - ubuntu
+  - containers
+  - registry
+  - docker
-categories: harbor, vm, ubuntu
+categories:
+  - containers
+  - homelab
 ---

-## Pre-reqs for VM
+## 🖥️ Pre-reqs for VM
 * 2 vCPU
 * 4GB RAM
 * 200GB HDD
 * Routable IP

-## Install Docker compose on the Ubuntu VM
+## 🐳 Install Docker Compose on the Ubuntu VM

 Before you begin the harbor installation, you need to install docker compose on your machine.
 To do this, get the latest release from [releases page](https://github.com/docker/compose/releases).